• Skip to primary navigation

 • Make a list of your strongest abilities.
 Make certain that all skills listed on a resume are relevant to the job.

-• Also, make a point of combining hard and soft skills to demonstrate to potential employers that you have everything they are looking for.
+• Also, combine hard and soft skills to demonstrate to potential employers that you have everything they are looking for.

 • Extra sections can be used to tell a bit more about yourself.